manuelcarbajo/molecular_interaction_resource/README.md

 ### Initialising and running the server

-Log in to codon
-Log in to a web-production network
+Log into a web-production network
 Become one of the authorised virtual users
 Log into the virtual machine
 Activate the virtual conda environment